jeog/SimpleOrderbook/README.md

     - buy/sell for limits is dependent on price relative to mid-point (NO TRADES)
     - buy/sell condition for stops from a simple .50 benoulli
 - ids are randomly shuffled
-- loop through and remove each id
+- loop through ids and pull each order

 ```
                               total run-time (seconds)